Asynchronous Python

 It can’t be premature optimisation if it took 20 years to start

-March 24, 2018 — September 28, 2024
+March 24, 2018 — November 18, 2024

-Not covered: Niceties of asynchrony, when threads run truly concurrently (it’s complicated), when evented poll systems are truly asynchronous (never, but it doesn’t matter).
+Not covered: Niceties of asynchrony, when threads run truly concurrently (it’s complicated), when evented poll systems are “truly” asynchronous (never, but it doesn’t matter).

 🏗 cover uvloop.

-1.1 asyncio ecosystem
+1 baseline asyncio ecosystem

-Modern python async-style stuff.
+Modern Python async-style stuff.

 BBC’s tutorial Python Asyncio Part 1 – Basic Concepts and Patterns